encollin94/stock-analysis/README.md

 ### VBA Challenge Project

 #### **Overview**
 The purpose of this project was to refactor code  in VBA that would analyze different stocks and their information.
-Of the utmost importance is the annual return of each stock.
-Additionally, the volume(or amount of  stock being traded) was calculated over the year of interest.
+The number one outcome need was the annual return of each stock.
+Additionally, the volume(or amount of  stock being traded) was calculated over the indicated year(s).
 The code runs through a selection of 12 stocks that are of the client's interest for the years of 2017 and 2018.

 #### **Results**